squidfunk/mkdocs-material/docs/getting-started.md

   - auto
 ```

+Besides basic page views, *site search* can also be tracked to better understand
+how people use your documentation and what they expect to find.
+To enable
+search tracking:

+1. Go to your Google Analytics **admin settings**
+2. Select the property for the respective tracking code
+3. Go to the **view settings** tab.
+4. Scroll down and enable **site search settings**
+5. Set the **query parameter** to `q`.

 ### Disqus

 Material for MkDocs is integrated with [Disqus][24], so if you want to add a
-comments section to your documentation set the _shortname_ of your Disqus
+comments section to your documentation set the *shortname* of your Disqus
 project in `mkdocs.yml`:

 ``` yaml